Home > Interview > Facades of The Future: Materials & Technologies Revolutionising the New-Generation Façades

 or a combined façade, the FACID textile façade offers a wide range of design options by means of digital printing and three-dimensional malleability.
 A wide variety of fabrics are available depending on the application and building type.
 Further benefits of the new façade solution include its durability, reliability, and multi-functionality in applications.

-Kumaran too agrees that there has been tremendous growth in technology over the last two decades and interactive façades, green façades, dynamic façades are a reality today.
-But availability, affordability, and constructability need to improve to make them usable across product typologies.
+Kumaran too agrees that there has been tremendous growth in technology over the last two decades and interactive façades, green façades, and dynamic façades are a reality today.
+However availability, affordability, and constructability need to improve to make them usable across product typologies.

 The next-gen façades should be able to generate and even store renewable energy.
 According to Ar.
 Zainuddin, energy harvesting façades would be the ideal solution, where façades should help the building to generate sufficient energy.
 This could ensure that the buildings of the future can stay off the pier grid and can truly be self-sustainable.
 However, these are still too expensive to be considered for projects in India in their current formats.
 We need to encourage better planning and design principles based on the natural resources and orientating the building as per ideal directions, he notes.